jameslao/Geometry/README.md

 This is a project initiated by Dr. Kai Zhu to translate this booklet on how to use auxiliary lines in planar geometry problems into English.

-If you are interested in helping the project, please read on.
+If you are interested in helping with the project, please read on.

 ## The Notebook